juliantoyeo/42snow_crash/level04/Ressources/README.md

 ![alt text](./screenshot/image1.png)

-It seems that we have a `perl script` that have the same permission as the previous level, which means we could run this as `flag04`
+It seems that we have a `perl script` that have the same `s(SUID)` permission as the previous level, which means we could run this as `flag04`

 Lets inspect the script with a simple `cat` command